soilspectroscopy/ossl-models/README.md

 (`ossl` code), in combinations with three spectral ranges: VisNIR (`visnir` code), NIR from the Neospectra instrument (`nir.neospectra` code), and MIR (`mir` code).

-We have used the [MLR3 framework](https://mlr3book.mlr-org.com/) for fitting machine learning ensemble models.

 | spectra_type   | subset | geo | model_name                            |
 |:---------------|:-------|:----|:--------------------------------------|